NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 ##### 2.2.1.1 MANAGING FEATURES

-By default, SL will try to enable all features which are supported on the user's system.
-If your application is using a smaller subset of features, you can instruct SL to only enable features specified with the `Preferences::featuresToEnable` field.
+SL will only enable features specified via the `Preferences1::featuresToEnable` (assuming they are supported on the user's system).
 For example, to enable only DLSS one can do the following:

 ```cpp
 Preferences1 pref1;